 I went to an event called Attune in Serenbe, Georgia, in the fall of 2019.
 While there, I attended a meditation workshop with author/instructor Light Watkins.
 The meditation he led, along with his word choices and guidance, helped me to go deeper into meditation than I had before.

 Watkins says, “Meditating helps filter out the internal and external ‘noise’ and negative self-talk that can sabotage our otherwise sharp, clear perceptual acuity.”

-Allowing ourselves this time to step back, take a few deep breaths, and fall into a place of awareness can help us to remain open to observing our thoughts and feelings without getting overly caught up in them.
-This can help us in all areas of our day.
+Allowing ourselves this time to step back, take a few deep breaths, and fall into a place of awareness creates space.
+It helps us remain open to observing our thoughts and feelings without getting overly caught up in them.

 4. Journaling is a foundational part of a positive early morning routine.

 You document thoughts, ideas, and tasks as you move throughout your day.
 Later they are crossed off or migrated to a different place in your journal for future tracking.